Smuger12/material-awesome/README.md

 QT_QPA_PLATFORMTHEME=gtk2
 ```

-The first variable fixes most indicators (especially electron based ones!), the second tells Qt and KDE applications to use your gtk2 theme set through lxappearance.
+The first variable fixes most indicators (especially Electron based ones!), the second tells Qt and KDE applications to use your GTK2 theme set through lxappearance.

 ### 5) Read the documentation